Aden-Q/csci-5607/hw1b/README.md

 + `input`: scene description input file for testing
 + `image`: images used in the README, comparing different parameter settings
 + `test_case`: several cases to test the correctness and performance of the program, each folder contains a result image along with the corresponding input file
++ `showcase`: the folder contains a showcase image along with the corresponding scene description input file

 ## Implementation Details